-The volume of gas transported through GasNet's networks has increased noticeably in recent years due almost entirely to the commissioning of two new Open Country Dairy whole milk powder plants in Whanganui, the first in 2010 and the second in 2015.
+The volume of gas transported through GasNet's networks has not increased noticeably in recent years following increases associated with Open Country Dairy whole milk powder plants in Whanganui, the first in 2010 and the second in 2015.
 Both of these plants are supplied directly from the Whanganui Intermediate Pressure network and being located in close proximity to the Sales Gate meant there was sufficient capacity available to supply the increase in demand without need for system reinforcement.
 Both supplies are within the G1000 Load Group.
 Had it not been for the two Open Country Dairy plants, the throughput in recent years would have remained around the historic 1PJ level.

-Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2020 Version: 9.0a Responsible Manager: Chief Executive Approved by Directors: 18 Dec 2025 Page 19 of 108
+Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2021 Version: 10.0a Responsible Manager: Chief Executive Approved by Directors: 18 Dec 2025 Page 19 of 102

 In March 2018 the Whanganui District Council commissioned its new Waste Water Treatment Plant (WWTP) in Whanganui which utilises natural gas for sludge drying.
-The new gas supply was commissioned in September 2017 for pre-commissioning trials with usage expected to increase progressively until reaching full production during 2019.
+The new gas supply was commissioned in September 2017 for pre-commissioning trials and became fully operational during 2019.